Coarse Personalization: Introduction

-In our empirical application, we find that our solution significantly outperforms traditional marketing procedures that segment on demographics, RFM variables, and consumer preferences in generating profits for promotions management for a food delivery platform.
-Further, we find that if the firm issues only five unique optimized treatments, our solution recovers over $99.5\%$ of the fully granular personalization's expected incremental profits.
-We also illustrate the extent to which our \textquotedblleft personalize then discretize\textquotedblright{} approach outperforms the traditional \textquotedblleft discretize then personalize\textquotedblright{} approach by comparing our solution to classical marketing benchmarks.
+In our empirical application, we use data from a food delivery platform experimenting with its promotions management.
+We find that our solution significantly outperforms traditional marketing procedures that sequentially segment on demographics, RFM variables, and consumer preferences in generating profits.
+Further, we find that if the firm issues only five unique optimized treatments, our solution recovers over $99.5\%$ of the full personalization's expected incremental profits.
+These results illustrate the extent to which our \textquotedblleft personalize then discretize\textquotedblright{} approach outperforms the traditional \textquotedblleft discretize then personalize\textquotedblright{} approach.

-In an additional analysis we document the impact personalization has on consumer and producer surplus as the firm moves from coarse policies (with a few optimally chosen treatments) to fully granular personalization. \citet{Bergemann2011} theoretically find that as the firm is able to target more granularly, producer surplus increases along with the total surplus. \citet{Dube2017} find that consumer surplus changes nonmonotonically as firms are able to target more granularly.
-Using our coarse personalization framework, we empirically examine the surplus implications as the firm increases its ability to granularly target.
-Coarser targeting reduces producer surplus due to the extra constraint on the firm's problem, but it can increase consumer surplus for some individuals because they may be given a higher or lower level of treatment than what they would have gotten under the fully granular personalization scenario.
-Like in the aforementioned research, we document that the impact of personalization on consumer welfare is not unambiguous and needs further study.
+Substantively, our solution lets us interpolate between no personalization to full personalization and evaluate the surplus at each level of personalization.
+While full personalization is well-studied in the literature, the gap between full personalization and blanket targeting is not.\footnote{The literature is divided on how personalization affects surplus. \citet{Bergemann2011} theoretically show as firms personalize more granularly, both producer surplus and total surplus increase. \citet{Dube2017} empirically find that consumer surplus changes nonmonotonically as firms personalize more granularly in their application.} Using our framework, we empirically document the impact personalization has on consumer and producer surplus.
+Coarser personalization reduces producer surplus due to the extra constraint on the firm's optimization, but it can boost consumer surplus for some individuals by assigning them treatment levels that differ from those under full personalization.
+We document that the impact of personalization on consumer welfare is ambiguous in our application.